davekilian/terracast/docs/architecture.md

 ### Snapshots and Export

-TODO just hint at future work, we may want to
+TODO just hint at future work, we may want to support these kinds of features in order to export files to a central registry for sharing and marketplace scenarios which are currently off-roadmap.

+## TerrascaleDB Overview

+TODO preamble

-## Database Workloads
+### Workloads

 TerrascaleDB is a hybrid transactional/analytical database with support for high-volume short-lived transactional queries in tandem with low-volume resource-intensive analytical (cross-tabulation) queries.
 Queries can execute on a finite point in time, or update continually over real-time streaming data.
 Users can independently scale compute and storage resources as a means to control the cost-performance tradeoff of their queries.